brackendev/SwiftPlayground-Pharo/README.md

 ### Pharo Object to Swift String Serialization

-Pharo class extension methods are available to use as quick helpers to serialize Pharo objects to Swift psuedo-objects (string representations of Swift objects).
+Pharo class extension methods can be used as quick helpers to serialize Pharo objects to Swift psuedo-objects (string representations of Swift objects).
 For example, `'Hello, World!' asSwiftString` returns `'"Hello, World!"'`.

 In the code below, notice the usage of `sentence`, `asSwiftString`, and the `swiftCode` string concatenation: